 When do I enter the CPC Program?

-Special note to CRNAs who are initially certified in 2015: You will complete one (1) 2-year recertification cycle with 40 CE credits and then enroll in the CPC Program in 2017.
+Special note to CRNAs who are initially certified in 2015: You completed one (1) 2-year recertification cycle with 40 CE credits and then were enrolled in the CPC Program in 2017.

 Do the courses I took during my nurse anesthesia program count for recertification or for CPC compliance?